A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Key Contributors That Can Worsen Sleep Apnea

-Inflammation and gut health
+Inflammation and Gut Health

-Hormonal imbalances
+Hormonal Regulation

 Hormones play a central role in airway muscle tone, fat distribution, and sleep architecture.
-Thyroid dysfunction, shifts in sex hormones, and altered cortisol rhythms have all been associated with increased sleep apnea risk and severity (38).
+Thyroid dysfunction, shifts in sex hormones, and altered cortisol rhythms have all been associated with increased sleep apnea risk and severity (28).

-Environmental and lifestyle contributors
+Environmental and Lifestyle Influences

 Why Root-Cause Awareness Matters

-Addressing these contributors does not replace standard medical treatment for sleep apnea.
+Addressing these contributors does not replace conventional medical treatment for sleep apnea.
 Instead, it allows care to be personalized and supportive, targeting inflammation, metabolic dysfunction, hormonal balance, and nervous system regulation that may otherwise undermine treatment success.

 Functional Medicine Strategies That Support Sleep Apnea Care